 The ammonites species in each rock layer were easy to identify.
 Since different species lived at different times, their fossils were like time capsules, telling Smith how old the layers were.

-Smith used rocks and fossils collected on his travels to create the first geological map of an entire country, completing it in 1799.
+Smith used rocks and fossils collected on his travels to create the first geological map of an entire country.
 The map showing England, Wales and part of Scotland was officially published in 1815.
 The patchwork of colours not only shows the different rock layers exposed by the folding and tilting of Earth’s crust, it reveals their order.